top of page

 • 09/05/2025 Jibin received an F99 award from National Cancer Institute!

-• 05/19/2025 Kimberly Khow joined our lab.
+• 05/19/2025 Kimberly Khow joined our lab as a 2nd year undergraduate.
 Welcome!

-• 05/08/2025 Katelyn Thai joined our lab.
+• 05/08/2025 Katelyn Thai joined our lab as a 2nd year undergraduate.
 Welcome!

-• 02/24/2025 Eric Shao joined our lab.
+• 02/24/2025 Eric Shao joined our lab as a 2nd year undergraduate.
 Welcome!

 • 01/03/2025 Takeya's paper published on Science Immunology!